 The exam provides for an oral exam during which each student, explaining the exercises made during the course, must demonstrate knowledge of the theoretical bases for analysis and design of simple structures by soliciting manual procedures; Design the reinforcement in concrete structures and connections in steel structure; Perform resistance analysis by selecting significant sections.

 The grades are on a scale of 30.
+At the end of the first semester there is a possibility (optional and non-binding) to pre-examine where the theoretical knowledge acquired during the semester will be verified.
+Verification will be in written form in which students will have to perform an exercise and answer multiple-choice or short-response questions.
+The judgment of the intermediate test will be expressed in qualitative terms (insufficient, sufficient, good, discreet, excellent) and will have a bearing on the final judgment as well as the active participation of the students in the lectures and exercises that will take place during the course.
 The final grade takes into account the following elements: 1. knowledge of the theoretical basis and ability to apply them to the real cases; 2.
 Correctness of the procedure identified for the solution of the question; 3. property of technical language 4. demonstration of understanding the meaning and importance of the structural concept in the architectural design.
 The satisfaction of the aspects n.
 1 and 2 is a necessary condition for achieving an evaluation up to 26.
 Grades above 26 will be awarded to students who will demonstrate that they master all four aspects listed above.

 - L’Architettura dell’Equilibrio e della Deformazione, Seconda Edizione, Vol. I

 di: Antonio Migliacci, Editore Casa Editrice Ambrosiana, 2006, 400 pagine;